ShuangyuanWei/ShuangyuanWei.github.io/_pages/about.md

 As a seasoned data scientist, I've had extensive experience using various empirical techniques, including field experiments, causal machine learning, and quasi-experimental methods, to solve complicated business problems.
 During my PhD training, I have been deepening my understanding of the methods I previously applied at work, meanwhile I continue to learn new methods in econometrics and computer science, such as natural language processing (LLM) and reinforcement learning.
 Furthermore, I am enhancing my theoretical foundation in Microeconomic and Behavioral Economic theory.
 My goal is to publish high-quality research papers with managerial and societal relevance.

 I travel regularly between the Netherlands and USA.
-Outside of research, I enjoy boudlering, both in the gym and on the rocks outdoor, snowboarding, and running.
+Outside of research, I enjoy boudlering(both in the gym and on the rocks outdoor), snowboarding, and running.